bendlaufer/website/README.md

 # website

-My personal website, accessible at http://www.benalufer.me
+My personal website, available at ben laufer dot me

 website/index.html is the main landing page.
 Images and documents used in the website are included in the repo.